dedsec-9/bitcoin-fullnode-linux/README.md

 Pay attention to this step.

 export is going to define the variable BDB_PREFIX as the full Berkeley DB install directory specified: /home/satoshi/code/bitcoin/db4

-You are not satoshi!!!
-Insert your username...
+YOU ARE NOT SATOSHI!!!
+Insert your username!!!

-If your user is John, change the next line to: /home/john/code/bitcoin/db4
+If your username is John, change the next line to: /home/john/code/bitcoin/db4
 $ export BDB_PREFIX='/home/satoshi/code/bitcoin/db4'

 That command is the only command in this tutorial where the username (and the correct one, yours) needs to be specifically provided.
 As mentioned in the beginning, ~ is equivalent to /home/<your-username> , so all of the other commands we enter will just use ~ instead.
 That specific export command above requires the full path to be typed out, which is why we aren’t using ~/code/bitcoin/db4 instead.